johnlookingforwork/Contextual-Resume-Optimizer/README.md

 This app helps job applicants tailor their resume to a specific job description using NLP and RAG.

 ## 📌 Project Overview
 A NLP-driven pipeline designed to bridge the semantic gap between a candidate's resume and a professional job description.
 This project utilizes Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs) to perform context-aware resume tailoring, ensuring alignment with specific industry taxonomies.
+The objective is to optimize the information exchange between job seekers and automated screening systems by maximizing semantic relevance.
 ## 🔬 Research Goals & Motivation
 The primary objective is to investigate how LLMs can be used to improve the accuracy of recruitment systems while maintaining high levels of **explainability (XAI)**.
 * **Key Challenge:** Moving beyond keyword matching to semantic alignment (e.g., recognizing that "Led a team of 5" maps to "People Management" requirements).